 Key sliders

-Pitch gain
+Pitch gain (trim modulates the input)

 3. Airspeed-loaded roll force